Jamazi4/bimcat/notes.md

 Notes:
 Implementing guest list as a button on title that will display dialog check what do I do with guests on private status change

+--03.05-2025--
+Current task - split search params as you did in the browser Coming next: start implementation of composite libraries or maybe pagination in libraries, and also limiting the number of fetched components in browser/libs?
+I already did some composite libraries progress - added prisma model and came up with the rules for that, also implemented more advanced filters for library browser